rfries/enig4s/doc/JsApi.md

 - machine settings
 - text to transform

-The machine definition represents the structural parts of the machine, such as the wheel order, wiring, character set, and the like.
+The machine definition represents the structural parts of the machine, such as the symbol map, the wheel and reflector wiring, wheel order, and the like.

 The machine settings represent the configuration for the parts of the defined machine, such as the starting wheel positions, ring settings, and plugboard configuration.

-The wheel state represents the subset of machine settings which changes during each symbol translation.
-As such, any successful symbol translation will result in a new wheel state.

-The following is an example of a machine request, with all attributes defined (Note that since some of these attributes are mutually exclusive, only subsets of the example will be valid)
+The following is an example of a machine request, with all attributes defined (Note that some of these attributes are mutually exclusive, and others have useful defaults, so only a subset of these attributes would typically be used)

 ```json
   {